krb5/krb5/doc/admin/env_variables.rst

 The following environment variables can be used during runtime:

 **KRB5_CONFIG**
     Main Kerberos configuration file.
-(See :ref:`mitK5defaults` for the default name.)
+Multiple filenames can be specified, separated by a colon; all files which are present will be read.
+(See :ref:`mitK5defaults` for the default path.)

 **KRB5_KDC_PROFILE**
     KDC configuration file.
 (See :ref:`mitK5defaults` for the default